Frequently asked questions

 Q. How often should I get my tyres changed?

 The Approved Workshop scheme recommends that you should have your tourer tyres changed every seven years.
 This is in line with the British Tyre Manufacturers Association (BTMA) guidelines.
+For more information, click here, to view a copy of the AWS Wheel and Tyre Information booklet.

 Q. How important is it to service a gas-fuelled appliance?